atomantic/dotfiles/README.md

 Here is the current list:

 ## Configuring General System UI/UX
-- Disable local Time Machine snapshots
-- Disable hibernation (speeds up entering sleep mode)
-- Remove the sleep image file to save disk space
-- Set a custom wallpaper image

-## Standard System Changes
 - always boot in verbose mode (not MacOS GUI mode)
-- allow 'locate' command
-- Set standby delay to 24 hours (default is 1 hour)
+- Set a custom wallpaper image (if answered yes to prompt)
 - Disable the sound effects on boot
 - Menu bar: disable transparency
 - Menu bar: hide the Time Machine, Volume, User, and Bluetooth icons